stride3d/stride-website/posts/2023-05-17-announcing-website-update.md

 We will continue to improve the website and add more content.
 Additionally, we will be adding more features and further refining the overall experience.

 Our Stride website [GitHub issue tracker](https://github.com/stride3d/stride-website/issues) is open for any suggestions or feedback.
-Please feel free to collaborate, create issues, and submit pull requests.
+We encourage you to collaborate, create issues, and submit pull requests.

 ## Closing